MadMonkey87/Homey.Splines/README.md

  - Create a second flow that used the 'Query completed' trigger card which contains the calculated position on the spline to set the brightness of your lights for example

 # Alternative usage
- - It is now also possible to store the result of the spline calculation directly into a logic variable
  - Every spline calculation is now also available as a global token.
 In the 'when' part of the flow card add a 'Query a spline and wait for the result' condition.
 In the 'then' part you can use the flow token.
 Note: this might not be suitable if you use the same spline for different purposes as the drop token can only represent the latest calculation result.

  # Examples